 House of Terror Budapest

-The museum has a total of 20 rooms with exhibitions.
-On the ground floor there is a ticket office, a café and free cloakroom.
-On the 1st and 2nd floor is the museum “House of Terror”.
-There is an extract.
-It is a modern museum with lots of multimedia and the like.
-Most visitors of the House of Terror are, in our impression, tourists from the West.
-This could be because of the rather high entrance fees.
-Especially the many films in the exhibition with reports from contemporary witnesses we found very interesting.
-Most of the films in the House of Terror are in Hungarian and English.
-The films are mostly in Hungarian with English subtitles.
-It is a modern museum, opening was in 2002.
+We have the impression that most visitors to the House of Terror are tourists from Western countries.
+This could be due to the rather high entrance fees.
+We found the many films in the exhibition with reports from contemporary witnesses particularly interesting.
+Most of the content in the House of Terror is in Hungarian and English.
+The films are mostly Hungarian with English subtitles.
+It is a modern museum, opened in 2002.

 Approach House of Terror Budapest